percona/k8spxc-docs/docs/debug-shell.md

         Thu Nov 24 10:01:17 UTC 2022
         ```

-    If the command is not present in a container, you will see an error.
+    You will see an error if the command is not present in a container.
 For
     example, trying to run the `time` command, which is not present in the
-    container, by executing `kubectl exec -ti cluster1-pxc-0 -c pxc -- time` will
+    container, by executing `kubectl exec -ti cluster1-pxc-0 -c pxc -- time`
-    have the result as follows:
+    would show the following result:

     ``` {.text .no-copy}
     error: Internal error occurred: error executing command in container: failed to exec in container: failed to start exec "71bdb96a65af89d3672cd0d69a8f2c1068542a97b1938e7f6f17d29a87d76453": OCI runtime exec failed: exec failed: unable to start container process: exec: "time": executable file not found in $PATH: unknown